-What do you want from your gaming keyboard, a truckload of features that you’ll want to futz around with for hours, or a sleek, solid, compact and colorful package that feels great while letting you get down to gaming?
+What do you want from your best gaming keyboard, a truckload of features that you’ll want to futz around with for hours, or a sleek, solid, compact and colorful package that feels great while letting you get down to gaming?
 If the latter sounds like you, HyperX’s $110 Alloy Origins is well worth considering.
 Its metal shell is compact, sleek and solid.
 HyperX’s in-house linear switches feel familiar, in a good way.
 And the RGB backlighting looks about as vivid as any I’ve seen on a mechanical clacker.

 HyperX Alloy Origins Specs